mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "I didn't know..."
 I said.

-"Fajro is a conniving, manipulative bastard.
+"Fajro's words may be sweet, but he is a conniving, manipulative bastard.
 Do not listen to anything he says."

 "But then why would he help me?"